 The original recipe was from one of my Grandma’s friends Joan, and have been simply known as ‘Joan’s Kiss Biscuits’.
 I have no idea why they are called Kiss Biscuits, but I do know that they are one of Australia’s many baked delicacies!

-There was nothing more exciting as a child then going to the bakery to get one, knowing that you’ll end up with jam everywhere and sprinkles in the back seat of the car.
+There was nothing more exciting as a child than going to the bakery to get one, knowing that you’ll end up with jam everywhere and sprinkles in the back seat of the car but that you’d love every minute of it!

 Essentially what they are, is a soft vanilla cookie, sandwiched together with raspberry jam and iced with vanilla icing.
 And no, do not substitute the raspberry jam for any other kind.
 Has to be raspberry, no questions asked!